kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

 title: Build Your Own Addon
 ---

-An KubeVela addon is actually a series of files.
-After the addon enabled, some of them will be rendered out as a KubeVela application and be applied to control-plane.
-Others such as X-definitions and UI-schemas those are enhancement for KubeVela will be applied to contol-plane too.
+A KubeVela addon is a collection that can contain the following two types of files；
+* `Extension configuration file` that defines KubeVela extensibility points, such as [X-definitions](../../getting-started/definition), [UI-Schema](../../reference/ui-schema) or [topology-rules](../../reference/topology-rule).
+* `Resource description file` that defines Kubernetes resource objects.
+They may be the kubernetes operator behind a X-definition, or the webserver, etc.

 The picture below shows what KubeVela does when an addon is enabled.
 There are mainly three process:
-* [Addon Registry](./addon-registry) store addons which can be used to share and distribute addons anywhere, it can be any git repo, OSS bucket or OCI registry.
+* [Addon Registry](./addon-registry) store addons which can be used to share and distribute addons anywhere, it can be any git repo, helm repo.
 * When an addon is enabled through UX/CLI, it will pull these resource files from the Addon Registry, render them and create a KubeVela application.
 * Finally, the KubeVela controller take care the rest things and deliver the addon as a normal application into control plane or multi-clusters.

 ![alt](../../resources/addon-mechanism.jpg)

-## Build an addon
+## Make an addon

-To build an addon, you should follow some basic rules as follows.
+To make an addon, you should follow some basic rules as follows.

 You need to create an addon directory to place addon resource files.
 Won't bother to create? `vela addon init` command will create a basic structure for you (vela CLI v1.5 or later).
 Please refer to `vela addon init -h` for details.
 For quick starts, we will just use `vela addon init your-addon-name` now.